Nepal national football B team: History

 During the 1987 Quaid-E-Azam International Cup, Nepal entered a second string team under the title 'Nepal XI', as the full national team was playing Olympic qualifying matches during this period.

 Nepal Blue first made their debut at the 2000 ANFA Coca-Cola Invitational Tournament (along with the A-team, Nepal Red, who were coached by Stephen Constantine).
 Nepal Blue were drawn into Group A, while Nepal Red ended up in Group B. The tournament began well for Nepal Blue, who won their first match against the Bangladesh Army XI by 2–0.
-However, their campaign was thwarted by Soongsil (a South Korean university team) at the semi-finals.
-Soongsil went on to win the tournament.
+However, they were defeated in the semifinals by Soongsil (a South Korean university team), which went on to win the tournament.

 The side made several returns, most notably at the 2009 Nepal Prime Minister Cup Invitational Tournament, organised by the Republican Sports Federation of Nepal (RSFN).
 However, the team did not perform as well as in 2000, but finished instead at the bottom of their group after losing to Sri Lanka in their opener.
 However, Nepal Red managed to scoop the title by winning the finals on penalties.